judavrojas92/FakeNewsDetection/Report/README.md

 ### 2. Source-Bias Removal
 To test model generalization, a new setup was created where portions of the *Reuters* data were excluded from training.
 This revealed performance drops across all pipelines, confirming the existence of **source-label shortcuts** in the ISOT dataset.

----

 ## Visualizations

 - Document length distributions
 - Word clouds (real vs. fake)
 - Most frequent words per class
 - Bar plots comparing F1, Accuracy, Precision, and Recall under random vs. source-biased splits

-Plots are available in the `figures/` directory.

 ## Conclusion